Smooth, creamy, and flavorful cream cheese frosting.

 Do you have to refrigerate a cake with cream cheese frosting?

-Yes, cream cheese frosting needs to be refrigerated, and so once it’s on a cake, that cake needs to be refrigerated as well.
+Yes, it needs to be refrigerated, and so once it’s on a cake, that cake needs to be refrigerated as well.
 Just take the cake out of the fridge an hour or two before serving so it can come back to room temperature.

 How long can you leave cream cheese at room temperature?